mat888/saito-implementation-proposals/proposals/001_simplified_staking.md

 There are some advantages to this approach:

-it is similar to how other networks handle staking onChainReorganization() can blackbox the staking tables
+- it is similar to how other networks handle staking
+- onChainReorganization() can blackbox the staking tables

-scaling the approach involves “classic” computer science optimization problems
+- scaling the approach involves known optimization problems

 But the implementation has many downsides: